Ogoa/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type
 This contains work for task 12.
 It is a script that prints the type of the file named iamafile, found in the /tmp directory, is.

+13-symbolic_link
+This contains work for task 13.
+It is a script that creates a symbolic link named __ls__, to /bin/ls from the working directory.